shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-1.md

     //...
 }
 ```
-Yet this method can fail when changes are made in the shader (MRT).
+Yet this method can fail when changes are made in the shader (e.g., MRT).
 We still need to take a close look at each of these promoted features.
 So now let’s take a look at how the code changes for each of them.

 ## Multiple Render Targets